-The Doctor of Education in Transformative Leadership (EdD) program at the University of New England’s College of Graduate and Professional Studies focuses on leadership development, problem-based inquiry, and organizational change.
+The Doctor of Education (EdD) program at the University of New England’s College of Graduate and Professional Studies focuses on leadership development, problem-based inquiry, and organizational change.
 This cohort-based program prepares mid-career professionals to transform self, organization, and community through focused, flexible study.
 However, those considering a Doctorate in Education often ask us how this emphasis on transformation can benefit their careers.
 In short, “what can you do with an EdD”?

 A Diverse Student and Faculty Body Provides Opportunity

 The EdD student body is the most diverse audience served by our graduate programs in education.
 In addition to K-12 education professionals, students in the EdD come from clinical backgrounds in healthcare settings, community colleges, and non-profit community groups and service agencies.
 Likewise, in addition to holding terminal degrees themselves, our EdD instructors are drawn from a wide variety of professional leadership roles such as K-12, higher education and healthcare administration from across the country.
 The diversity of our faculty aligns with the diverse professions of our students who are themselves mid-career professionals.
 This synergy creates opportunities for networking and mentorship beyond the program.

 How Long Does it Take to Get an EdD?

 The EdD program can be completed in as little as three years, including the dissertation.
 In fact, approximately 72% our EdD students complete the program in three and a half years.
 This is in comparison to a national completion average of only 56.6% over a 10 year period for students in doctoral programs (Sowell, Zhang, Redd, & King, 2008).

 Furthermore, over 70% of recent EdD graduates report increased leadership or authority as a result of completing their degree, and 57% of graduates reported using their research in a professional context since completing the program.